stanley-gu/standardsCh/chapter.md

-Examples include models whose species have structure and/or state variables, models with spatially non-homogeneous compartments and spatially dependent processes, and models in which species and processes refer to qualitative entities and processes rather than quantitative ones.
+Examples include models whose species have structure and/or state variables, models with spatially non-homogeneous compartments and spatially dependent processes, and models in which species and processes refer to qualitative entities and processes rather than quantitative ones [@hucka2010systems].

-[@hucka2010systems]

 #### SBML Development Tools